-SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service
+SECTION 2 Fill your prescription at a network pharmacy

 Section 2.1 To have your prescription covered, use a network pharmacy

 In most cases, your prescriptions are covered only if they are filled at the plan's network pharmacies.
 (See Section 2.5 for information about when we would cover prescriptions filled at out-of-network pharmacies.)